 \subsection{Arbitrarily good hierarchy paths}

-It is a well-known open problem whether mapping class groups of finite-type surfaces admit finite generating sets where each pair of points is connected by a geodesic (or at least, a rough geodesic) which is also a hierarchy path.
-On the other hand, in the second author's recent work with Petyt \cite{PetytZalloum24}, we construct for each mapping class group $\MCG(\Sigma)$ a coarsely injective metric $\sigma$ on $\MCG(\Sigma)$ where each pair of points $g,h$ are connected by a hierarchy path which is also an $\alpha$-rough geodesic, for a uniform $\alpha.$ In the present article, and by exhibiting a sequence of word metrics $d_{S_n} \rightarrow \sigma$, we can show the following.
+A well-known open problem asks whether the mapping class group of a finite-type surface admits a finite generating set such that every pair of points is connected by a geodesic (or at least a rough geodesic) that is also a hierarchy path.

+On the other hand, in recent work by the third author with Petyt~\cite{PetytZalloum24}, a coarsely injective metric $\sigma$ on $\MCG(\Sigma)$ was constructed, where every pair of points $g, h \in \MCG(\Sigma)$ is connected by a hierarchy path that is also an $\alpha$-rough geodesic for some uniform constant $\alpha$.

+In the present article, by exhibiting a sequence of word metrics $d_{S_n} \to \sigma$, we establish the following result: